-According to our latest 21st Century Bride Survey, the average cost of a wedding now stands at just over £32,000.
+According to our latest National Wedding Survey, the average cost of a wedding now stands at just under £32,000.
 That might sound like a lot of money, but when you consider the cost of your dress, venue hire, alcohol and everything else that it takes to host a wedding, you can soon see how everything adds up.

-It can be easy to forget your budget constraints completely when you’re in the throes of making your dreams a reality, so to help cut the costs we’ve compiled a list of 50 free wedding ideas.
-Yep, that’s right – they’ll cost you absolutely nothing!
+It can be easy to forget your budget completely when you’re in the throes of making your dream wedding a reality, so to help cut the costs we’ve compiled a list of 51 free wedding ideas.
+They’ll look fab and your bank balance will seriously thank you.

 READ MORE: The Ultimate 17 Step Wedding Planning Guide

 Let’s start right at the beginning.
 You’ve got engaged (congrats!) but you want to use planning tools which won’t cost you a penny.
 You also don’t want to part with too much money before you’ve even got to spending on the big day.
 Here’s our top tips to save serious money on wedding planning…

 READ MORE: The Most Creative Ways to Announce Your Engagement

 Become a wedding planner in your own right with the help of the free Hitched Wedding Planner.
 Online wedding planners like this one are great for planning your budget, creating your table plan, searching for inspiration, writing a virtual to-do list and more.
 There’s no reason to pay when you can get all the tools you need for nothing!